 - ¾ c Thinly sliced onions

-- 1 tbsp finely chopped Kaffir lime leaves
+- 1 tablespoon finely chopped Kaffir lime leaves

-- ½ tbsp Roughly chopped lemon grass stalks
+- ½ tablespoon Roughly chopped lemon grass stalks

 - ½ c roughly chopped carrots